prantlf/shelve-output-action/README.md

 Type: `String`<br>
 Default: (read from `v.mod`)

-The path to the binary file to package.
-The project name from `v.mod` will be used by default, with the file extenson according to the platform. (`.exe` will be appended on Windows by default.)
+The path to the binary file to package, on Windows including the `.exe` extension.
+The project name from `v.mod` will be used by default, with the file extension according to the platform (`.exe` will be appended on Windows).

+### enable

+Type: `Boolean`<br>
+Default: `true`

+Can be set to `false` to prevent this action from packing the archive.
+It's helpful in the pipeline, which will not continue releasing, but only building and testing, and that will be decided in the middle of a job execution.

 ## Outputs